webrogue-runtime/webrogue-runtime.github.io/index.md

 title: Main page
 ---

+> [!WARNING]
+> This page is outdated.
+Webrogue is currently being rewritten to Rust and goals slightly changed.
+New repo is [here](https://github.com/webrogue-runtime/webrogue_rs).

 Webrogue is a runtime based on WebAssembly.
 Thanks to its design, webrogue offers the following key advantages:
 - [Portable](benefits/portable.html)